abougouffa/minemacs/docs/functions-and-commands.md

 List all the available modules.
 With optional INCLUDE-ON-DEMAND and INCLUDE-OBSOLETE.

+#### `(minemacs-load-module &rest MODULES)`

+Interactively install and load MODULES that aren't enabled in "modules.el".
+When called with C-u, it prompts also for on-demand modules.
+When called with C-u C-u, it prompts also for obsolete modules.

 #### `(+shell-command-to-string-ignore-stderr COMMAND)`

 Execute shell command COMMAND and return its output as a string.